 To complete the protection we offer you powerful tools:

 - We monitor accounts for signs of abuse.

 - We make 2-Factor Authentication available to our customers.

 - We provide the ability to establish tiered-levels of access within accounts.

 - Our legal team partners with our developers and engineers to make sure our products and features comply with applicable international privacy laws.

-- We have a local entity and office in the UK that that provides guidance on our work on EU privacy issues and GDPR compliance.
+- We have a local entity and office in The Netherlands that that provides guidance on our work on EU privacy issues and GDPR compliance.